 Talk with your health care provider if you have any of these symptoms, even if you have none of the risk factors listed.

-Lung cancer treatment depends on the type of cancer (small cell or non-small cell), the size of the tumor and whether or not it has spread.
+Lung cancer treatment depends on the type of cancer (small cell or non-small cell), the size of the tumor, the presence or absence of certain proteins or genetic mutations, and whether or not it has spread.

 • For later stages of the disease, radiation and chemotherapy are sometimes used in combination with surgery.
 Patients with certain mutations may be eligible for immunotherapy.